Inflectra/spira-documentation/docs/Spira-User-Manual/Test-Set-Management.md

     - associated test runs and incidents are *not* cloned
     - followers, comments, execution status and history are *not* cloned

-- export to a number of files formats or print it via one of the options in the `Tools` dropdown menu
+- export to a number of files formats, to a different product, or print it via one of the options in the `Tools` dropdown menu

+!!! info "Exporting a Test Set to a different product"
+    To export a Test Set to a different product, from its details page, click on `Tools` > `Export to Product`.
+Then, select a destination product from the list and click `Export`.
+This will copy the Test Set along with its Test Cases and Test Steps.
+In case any of the Test Cases have a linked Test Step, they will also be copied to the destination product.
+Please note that the copied Test Cases are placed in a folder named after the Test Set token (`[TX:nnn]`).
+Also, note that if you export the same Test Set more than once, or export a different Test Set that contains a Test Step with a link to the same Test Case, it will get duplicated in the destination product.

 - the `Execute` button will execute all the test cases in the set against the release specified in the test set and then take you to the
 [test execution screen](#execute-test-cases)
 - Emailing: read about [emailing an artifact to colleagues using Spira](Application-Wide.md#emailing)